DnD 5e - Practical Guide to Multiclassing

 - : Fantastic, but not worth 6 levels.

 The primary reason to pursue Nature is to get heavy armor and a druid cantrip in one level.
-There are absolutely
+There are few other reasons to go this route.

 - : Too situational.
 Plant and animal creatures stop appearing around CR 12, and even in the ranges where they exist charming them doesn't give you the ability to speak to them.